bensivo/software-architecture-doc-templates/examples/mapo-observability/02-requirements.md

 ## Functional Requirements

+### 👤 User Persona - Mapo Operations Support
+- I want to see all logs coming from the system, and do basic log search, so that I can triage and debug issues.
+- I want to create dashboards, so that I can aggregate a bunch of important metrics into a single screen.
+- I want to create alerts for metrics, so that I can monitor important metrics, and know if they reach a threshold.

 ### 👤 User Persona - Mapo Developer
+- I want to easily push logs and metrics to the Observability system.
-- I want to see all the logs from both mapo-api and mapo-webapp, so that I can debug issues.
+- I want to track all my calls to 3rd party services, so that I can identify when some dependency system is having issues.

-- I want to be able to search through logs, looking for specific keywords, so that I can find instances of a known issue (assuming I've logged something about that issue in code).
+- I want to search through logs, looking for specific keywords, so that I can find instances of a known issue (assuming I've logged something about that issue in code).

-- I want to be able to set up watcher or alerts, so that I can be notified when a metric hits a threshold

-- I want to be abel to see all my watchers in a single place, and see if they are all good, so taht I can quickly gauge the health of the system.

-- I want to be able to see hardware metrics for Mapo infrastructure, so that I can right-size the infrastructure to save money.
+- I want to see hardware metrics for Mapo infrastructure, so that I can right-size the infrastructure to save money.

 ### 👤 User Persona - Mapo Product Manager